bcgov/wps-tutorials/data/historical_bc_wildfires/README.md

 4. Push to the branch 🚀
 5. Open a Pull Request 📬

+Special thanks to the folks at [**BC Wildfires Services**](https://catalogue.data.gov.bc.ca/dataset/bc-wildfire-fire-incident-locations-historical) who provided the historical wildfire incident data for us to test our tool against.

 ## 📜 License

 This project is licensed under the **Apache License 2.0** - see the [LICENSE](LICENSE) file for details.